iisys-hof/map-matching-2/README.md

 ### Build

 If you want to build the software yourself, consult the `Dockerfile` for instructions. \
-You need a recent and up-to-date Linux, for example Ubuntu 20.04 LTS.
+You need a recent and up-to-date Linux, for example Ubuntu 20.04 LTS and newer or Debian 11 and newer. \
+At least GCC 9.4 is required.

 Install the following prerequisites:

 ```
 sudo apt-get install -y build-essential cmake git
-sudo apt-get install -y zlib1g-dev libbz2-dev libexpat1-dev libproj-dev
+sudo apt-get install -y zlib1g-dev libbz2-dev libexpat1-dev
 ```

 You can build the software with the following commands:

 ```
-cmake -DCMAKE_BUILD_TYPE=Release -B build
+cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_TESTS=OFF -B build
 cmake --build build --parallel $(nproc) --target install
 ```

 Then the built software can be found in the newly created `run/bin` directory.
 There is nothing installed outside of this directory (so nothing is installed system-wide), uninstalling is simply deleting the directory.

-For building under Windows you need Ubuntu 20.04 LTS for the Windows Subsystem for Linux (WSL).
+For building under Windows you need Ubuntu 20.04 LTS and newer or Debian 11 and newer for the Windows Subsystem for Linux (WSL).
 Building is the same as under Linux then.
 Native build currently is unsupported due to several dependencies currently not building natively under Windows.

 ### Examples